MIDDLE GRADE SUCCESS

 United Way’s Early Warning Response System is based on Diplomas Now™ – a proven approach to helping the toughest schools in America’s largest cities ensure that students graduate ready for college or career.
 Developed in partnership with The Philadelphia Education Fund, this program helps schools identify and intervene with each student in need of academic and behavioral help to get back on track for graduation.

-In addition, United Way recruits volunteer tutors and mentors to provide one-on-one attention and support to targeted students.
+In addition, through the Impact Fund, United Way recruits volunteer tutors and mentors to provide one-on-one attention and support to targeted students.
 We also offer young people opportunities to explore career options, helping them connect their academic studies to a future job.
 And we meet kids where they are through after-school programs – in their neighborhoods – with activities that they’re already interested in – cars, sports, comics, spoken word.
 United Way knows that many of these programs are the lynchpin between our kids and success.
 So we help to support these programs and support staff, volunteers and parents through training, tools and resources.

 By connecting with students during the school day, after school and through caring mentoring relationships, we’re helping kids realize their dreams…and achieve them.

 Training opportunities (staff, volunteers, parents)